minborg/eventloop/README.md

 * Can optionally be used with Java's ServiceLoader
 * Retains full compatibility with old legacy code
 * Retains functionality in one place
-* Runs under Java 9 and upwards, but can be made to run under Java 8 too (requires changes)
+* Runs under Java 9 and upwards (but can be made to run under Java 8 too with changes)
 * Supports a business model where more sophisticated components may be offered at a premium price.

 # Service Loader